This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 Pea Salad is one of those iconic summer salads that’s always on the table at summer barbecues.
 Or should be anyway.
-Much like this Cucumber and Onion Salad!
-Both of these salads seem to appear at almost every summer gathering, lucky us!
+Much like this Cucumber and Onion Salad or this recipe for Grape Salad!!
+These salads seem to appear at almost every summer gathering, lucky us!

 Chill your Pea and Bacon Salad